adedayoominiyi1/thrift-stream/README.md

 — An exploration of **continuation parsers and encoders** —

+### TL DR

+Continuation parsers and encoders try to decode/encode data directly from/to a network buffer.
+When the buffer has been fully read/written, it asks for more network buffers to continue.

 ### Goals

 The idea is that we can use thrift-stream in high performance async environments like